October 1918, England

-From her favorite reading and writing spot, the window bench with thick cushions, Margaret looked out at a full moon rising over the moor.
-She held the book she had found in the chest her mother bought at that odd little antique shop in Widcombe.
-“I wonder what was on them?”
+From her favorite reading and writing spot by the window, its bench with thick cushions, Margaret looked out at a full moon rising over the moor.
+She held the book found in the chest her mother bought at that odd little antique shop in Widcombe.
+“I wonder what was on them….”
 Her fingers brushed the bound edges—fragments—of pages that had been torn from the front.
-What remained had been blank though lightly mottled.
+What remained had been blank, though lightly mottled.
 She had filled the first several of them with her own delicate script.

-Lighting the candle on the stand next to her, she sat still for a moment.
-The book closed on her lap, her fingers twitched to begin.
-With an uncertain sigh, she opened it to continue writing of her dreams.
+Lighting the candle on the stand next to her, she sat still for a moment the book closed on her lap.
+Her fingers twitched to begin.
+With an uncertain sigh, she opened it to continue writing of the dreams.
 To tell of what tormented her at night.
 Sleepless, she wrote and wrote.
-Though she could not rest, somehow, she felt a fulfilled yet dreadful, purpose as line after line filled the formerly empty pages.
+Though she could not rest, somehow she felt a fulfilled, yet dreadful purpose as line after line filled the formerly empty pages.

 Just before midnight, a cold gust rattled the window, and icy fingers reached through the looseness of the sash, invading the room.
 The candle sputtered and went out.
-Margaret felt something in the book move.
+Margaret felt something move in the book.
 Holding it closer to the window to catch the light, she turned to the page recounting the worst of the dreams… of a rough beast slouching toward her with red eyes and fangs that shone in the dark.
 Looking down, paper agleam in the moonlight, a paw came from inside the page.
 Transfixed, she watched as it changed from the gray and black of faded ink on old paper to the color of flesh and crimson nails.
 It covered her hand with its taloned fingers as she tried to scream.
 The touch wasn’t cold.
-As it grabbed her hand, she felt the pulse of its blood and heard the beating of its heart as the forearm, then more of it came through the page.
-She dropped the book.
+As it grabbed her hand, she felt the pulse of its blood and heard the beating of its heart… as the forearm then more of it came through the page, she dropped the book.
 Fumbling to get her door open, she looked over her shoulder to see what had emerged.
-She–.
+She—

 “We don’t know, sir.”
-The butler twisted his hands as he faced the police constable; white-faced at the thought of having to send a telegram to the Lord with the news.
-“This morning, the missus…” he gestured at his wife, the governess.
+The butler twisted his hands as he faced the police constable; features pale at the thought of having to send a telegram to the Lord with the news.
+“This morning, the missus…” he gestured at his wife the governess.
 “She found that the girl… Margaret… was gone.
 I turned out the lads, and we’ve looked everywhere.”

 “The Lord and Lady?”